Cahors

 The main road that runs through Cahors is the Boulevard Gambetta.
 This broad street was built in the 19th century on the line of the moat that surrounded the original town fortifications and is now the central route through Cahors.
 Many of the townhouses and buildings (eg theatre, town hall, palace of justice) were built around the same time, as part of the towns restructuring.

-In the historic town you will find the cathedral (not in itself especially interesting though it has a very attractive cloister) and the Old Town, a large number of impressive medieval townhouses on a warren of narrow lanes.
-Head south from the cathedral along Rue Nationale, and get drawn into the side streets.
+Continue into the historic centre and you will find the Cahors cathedral of Saint-Etienne with its roman style entrance, frescoes and a very attractive cloister.
+Also here there are a large number of impressive medieval townhouses on a warren of narrow lanes.
+If you head south from the cathedral along Rue Nationale you can wander into the side streets of the old town.

 Parts of the original ramparts can still be seen in the north of the town along with the Barbacane and the Porte de la Barre.